HarryShomer/kgpy/README.md

 1. Implement other KGEs
 2. Better documentation (run as script)
-3. Memory keak in CompGCN aggregation layer
+3. Memory leak in CompGCN aggregation layer
+4. Provide cleaner implementation of BaseGNNModel

 ### Data